Photo by Robert Hood / Fred Hutch News Service

 “These patients had highly resistant, refractory disease,” Turtle said.
 “For many of them, it was their last option.”

-The two latest papers provide detailed descriptions of the clinical courses of cytokine release syndrome and of neurotoxicity in study participants, including the types of symptoms present, the timing of their occurrence and the course they ran to resolution.
+In two recent papers and in Monday's presentation at ASH, the researchers provide detailed descriptions of the clinical courses of cytokine release syndrome and of neurotoxicity in study participants, including the types of symptoms present, the timing of their occurrence and the course they ran to resolution.
 The neurotoxicity paper also includes detailed data from imaging and pathological studies.
-The team’s paper on neurotoxicity was published online in Cancer Discovery Oct.
+The ASH presentation follows up on team’s paper on neurotoxicity that was published online in Cancer Discovery Oct.
 12. Their paper on cytokine release syndrome, or CRS, was published online in the journal Blood Sept.
 18. The findings show that in the vast majority of patients (about 95 percent of participants) harms were either reversible or did not occur; however, as previously reported, complications of CRS, neurotoxicity or both were fatal for some participants.

 Photo by Robert Hood